OO7Joe/XDC-TPS-ENHACEMENTS/README.md

-#TPS Encacements in XDC01 Protocol
+#TPS Enhancements in XDC01 Protocol